hakssung/practical-gpl-compliance-kor/README.md

 > other noncommercial uses permitted by copyright law.
 > Printed in the United States of America
 > First Edition, 2017

+The contents of this repository are under the CC-BA-SA-4.0.
+Copyright (c) 2017 Haksung Jang (hakssung@gmail.com)